Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-3/03-intro-to-statistical-inference-for-bioinformatics.md

 #### Unsupervised hierarchical clustering

-Generally, clustering analysis describes a collection of methods used to groups samples into groups called *clusters* which define their relation to one-another.
+Generally, clustering analysis describes a collection of methods used to group samples into groups called *clusters* which define their relation to one-another.
 These relationships are defined by the *distance metric* used, which is simply a measure of how similar/dissimilar samples or features in a dataset are to each other.
 Several distance metrics exist, such as *manhattan* or *euclidean* distance, and are calculated differently (and affect the clustering).

 Unsupervised hierarchical clustering describes a specific approach to performing clustering analysis, in which a tree-like structure is generated to describe the relatedness of samples and features.
 The results of this procedure are commonly represented using heatmaps, with samples defining columns and features (e.g. genes) defining the rows.
 Visualization using heatmaps is valuable as it allows us to identify *'modules'* of similar/dissimilar features across samples, making approaches like hierarchical clustering complimentary to dimensionality-reductions methods like PCA.